 Frames are constructed with select grade solid oak lumber.
 See photo below.

 Select is the highest lumber grade.
 It has almost no defects.
-This eliminates the cracks, splits and knotholes that can cause frame problems over the long term.
+This eliminates the cracks, splits, knotholes and warping that can cause frame problems over the long term.

 Select grade costs twice as much per board foot as #2 common lumber which is usually used for sofa frames.